cjhoon96/BAEKJOON/SAP Certi/Fiori Certi/FIORI CERTI 정리.md

 :book: UX399 - Unit 3

+a

 ****

-## What JavaScript object do you use when you send a request to a back-end service?
+## 29. What JavaScript object do you use when you send a request to a back-end service?
 (Choose the correct answer).

-### XMLHttpRequest
+XMLHttpRequest

 XMLHttp